Man holding the hand of his daughter while they talk

 It will help them become more resilient

 Children are more likely to grow up into well adjusted, resilient adults if they develop in an environment of openness and truthfulness, where both good and difficult events can be shared and reflected upon.
-In our experience of supporting children, it is those children who have grown up not knowing the truth about a suicide who are most likely to struggle.

 It can improve your relationship with them